 Tableau Area Chart Example

-In order to create a Tableau Area Chart First, Drag and Drop Quantity from Measures Region to Rows Shelf.
-Since it is a Measure value, Quantity will be aggregated to default Sum.
-Once you drag them, Bar Chart will be generated as we shown below.
+To create a Tableau Area Chart First, Drag and Drop Quantity from Measures Region to Rows Shelf.
+Since it is a Measure value, Quantity will aggregate to default Sum.
+Once you drag them, Bar Chart will generate as we have shown below.

 Let’s change the value from Year to All months present in each year to see the detailed monthly information (trend)

 Now, you see the detailed Line chart for each month of 2014, 2015, 2016, 2017, and 2018

 Let me compare the Trend for each Category.
 To do so, Drag and Drop the Category from Dimension Region to the Colors field present in the Marks Shelf.

-Now you can see the Trend for each and every category.
-In order to convert the Line chart to Area Chart, Please change the Mark type from Automatic to Area Chart as we shown below.
+Now you can see the Trend for each category.
+To convert the Line chart to Area Chart, Please change the Mark type from Automatic to Area Chart, as we showed below.
 Or, Select Area Chart from the Show Me window.